Shwetaank/Simple-Calculator/README.md

 - Clear the button to reset the display.
 - Delete button to remove the last entered character.
 - Error handling for invalid expressions.
 - "SM' button display the owner's  name and the current version.
+-
+- # Bug
+- sometime when you add 0 before any number gives the wrong calculation

 # Contact
 If you have any questions or suggestions, feel free to contact me at spmorey87@gmail.com